MOV-AI/frontend-npm-lib-core/README.md

 Here we place all reusable/common code regarding frontend.

-Its main use will be to build Mov.AI applications.
+It's main use will be to build Mov.AI applications.

 ## Building Mov.ai Core